mvolkmann/blog/src/d3/00-article.md

 ## Adding Text on Bars

-Now let's add the value of each bar as text that is positioned near the top of each bar.
+Now let's add text to each bar that shows the value of the bar.
+The text should be positioned near the top of each bar and centered horizontally on the bar.

 The bars have a variety of fill colors.
-Using white text will look good on top of some colors, but using black text is better for others.
+Using white text will look good on some fill colors, but using black text is better for others.
 We can choose between white and black text by calculating the relative luminance of the bar fill color.